MantiMantilla/MantiMantilla-webpage-old/src/data/education/education-2/index.md

 endDate: 'Jul 2021'
 ---

-As I realized my affinity for mathematics I enrolled in extra credits to earn my minor in mathematics degree.
+As I realized my affinity for mathematics, I enrolled in extra credits to earn my *minor in mathematics* degree.